 A24’s latest art-house horror film Hereditary is supremely unsettling and anchored by one of the best performances of the year in any film, horror or otherwise, from Toni Collette.
 What follows is my spoiler-lite review.

-The A24 hype train is rather familiar by now: produce a slow-moving horror movie more indebted to Polanski and Kubrick than Carpenter and Craven, put it in film festivals to build up word of mouth among cinephiles, drop a wildly misleading trailer that says little about the plot and instead compresses all of the film’s conventionally scary parts into two and half minutes, and watch as the general audience and film nerds duke it out on Rotten Tomatoes.
+The A24 hype train is rather familiar by now.
+Produce a slow-moving horror movie more indebted to Polanski and Kubrick than Carpenter and Craven.
+Put it in film festivals to build up word of mouth among cinephiles.
+Drop a wildly misleading trailer that says little about the plot and instead compresses all of the film’s conventionally scary parts into two and half minutes.
+Then, watch as the general audience and film nerds duke it out on Rotten Tomatoes.

 See: The Witch, It Comes At Night.